Local Programs

 Insect Identification Laboratory

 Homeowners and farmers can submit insect samples for identification by bringing a well-preserved, dead insect sample to the Suffolk Extension Office.
 Bring sample in a zip lock plastic bag.
 Master Gardener volunteers or Extension Agents will try to identify and make a recommendation if insect is a pest.
 If we are not able to identify, we will mail your insect sample to the Insect ID lab at Virginia Tech.
-You should have an answer in about 10-days.

 Plant Disease Laboratory